View current status of an exploration licence application and track progress through to application outcome

 - when the application was received and determined to be valid in accordance with the Mining Act

-- DSD's Mineral Resources Division's technical assessment of valid applications, including consultations with other Government Agencies, and formulation of licence conditions
+- the Government of South Australia Mineral Resources Division's technical assessment of valid applications, including consultations with other Government Agencies, and formulation of licence conditions

-- DSD's Mineral Tenements preparation of a Letter of Offer, including approval from the Minister's delegate
+- the Government of South Australia Mineral Tenements preparation of a Letter of Offer, including approval from the Minister's delegate

 - when the offer of a mineral exploration licence has been made and is being considered by the applicant

-- when the offer of a mineral exploration licence has been accepted by the applicant and will be granted on completion of statutory advertising (28 days) and DSD's administrative procedures.
+- when the offer of a mineral exploration licence has been accepted by the applicant and will be granted on completion of statutory advertising (28 days) and the Mineral Resources Division's administrative procedures.

 The widget will also show: